Tara Reid: Target

 Clara Bow returned to the screen in the mid-1930s for Fox Studios and attempted to salvage something of her life with two hit pictures.
 She permanently retired from acting to raise her two sons.
 “I don’t wanna be remembered as somebody who couldn’t do nothin’ but take her clothes off,” she said after turning 28 years old.

 Clara Bow died in September of 1965, alone, while watching television.
-After her death, famed gossip columnist and ally, Louella Parsons said she received a Christmas card every year from Bow that asked, “Do you still remember me?”
+After her death, famed gossip columnist and ally, Louella Parsons said she would receive a Christmas card every year from Bow that asked, “Do you still remember me?”

 Tara is not the only actor to be singled out, suffer bad press or viewed as hunted or picked upon.
 As seen with Clara Bow, Reid’s situation draws uncanny parallels.
 Women have been punished and suffered far worse in the entertainment industry than their male counterparts.